Zere0/zere0.github.io/_posts/2025-08-18-cache-deception-cspt-account-takeover.md

 https://api.example.com/v1/token.css
 ```

 The key insight is that this request includes the user's **`X-Auth-Token`** header.
-Thus, when the CSPT triggers, it sends an authenticated request to the cacheable endpoint.
+So, when the CSPT triggers, it sends an authenticated request to the cacheable endpoint.

 The API returns the sensitive token data, and the CDN caches the response.